Monitoring HiveMQ with Prometheus and Grafana

 In this blog post, we’ll walk you through a detailed, step-by-step guide to set up the Prometheus application with HiveMQ.
 The goal: allow you to efficiently monitor massive amounts of your available HiveMQ metrics with Prometheus.
 Prometheus is one of the most popular solutions for monitoring distributed systems on the market today.
 In our opinion, it is the perfect companion for HiveMQ when it comes to monitoring.

 Real-time monitoring with tools like JConsole is certainly better than nothing, but some disadvantages exist.
 HiveMQ is often deployed with Docker and therefore direct access to the HiveMQ process might not be possible.
-Despite limitations, time-series monitoring solution like Prometheus also function as great debugging tools when you need to find the root cause of problems in your production environments.
+Despite limitations, time-series monitoring solutions like Prometheus also function as great debugging tools, when you need to find the root cause of problems in your production environments.

 Prometheus and Grafana